-Students must pass four of the five core classes at the junior high level to be promoted.
-The core classes include reading, grammar, social studies, science and math.
+Students must pass three of the four core classes at the junior high level to be promoted.
+The core classes include English, social studies, science and math.

 Graduation Behavior

 It is the philosophy of the Board of Education that the 8th grade graduation and the high school commencement exercises be ceremonies of dignity and respect.
 Students may choose not to participate if they feel that these guidelines cannot be followed.
 Students who choose to participate should realize that the ceremony is a school function and that all school policies apply.
 The following procedures and rules apply to said ceremony: